CPSSD/paranoid/docs/export_api_v0.1.0.md

 This document defined the API used for exporting data from Raft

 ## Enabling Exporting ##
-By default the exporting function is off, to turn it on `pfsd` must be ran with `-enable-export` flag.
+By default the exporting function is off, to turn it on `pfsd` must be run with `-enable-export` flag.

 The default port for the exporter is `10100`, and it can be changed with